 A sliding scale serves two main purposes:

 Affordability, for individual sessions, but also for budgeting over time.
-Clients are able to stretch their medical benefits further and that $15-40 is a manageable amount to pay out of pocket.
+Clients are able to stretch their medical benefits further and that $15-40 ($30-60 since the pandemic) is a manageable amount to pay out of pocket.
 We encourage clients to pay what they can afford, an individual judgment based on their financial situation.